The impact of digital forms of writing on access and diversity in Higher Education

 This analytical theme focuses on teaching writing in diverse and developing contexts, taking into consideration the issues researched above, including student voice, argument and citation.

-Thus far, we have participated in 6 research events, held 6 training events, including a 3 day advanced data workshop with 19 participants and collaborators from UCL, presented at conferences, and published a number of articles and book chapters.
-See https://changingwriting.wordpress.com/
+Thus far, we have participated in numerous research and training events, presented at conferences, and published a number of articles and book chapters.